What is RERA Act?

-RERA or Real Estate (Regulation and Development) Act, 2016 aims at protecting the home purchasers and also boosts the real estate investments.
+RERA stands for Real Estate Regulatory Authority came into existence as per the Real Estate (Regulation and Development) Act, 2016 which aims to protect the home purchasers and also boosts the real estate investments.
 The bill of this Parliament of India Act was passed on 10 March 2016 by the Upper House (Rajya Sabha).
 The RERA Act was effective on and from 1 May 2016.
-During this time, Out of 92 sections, 52 were notified.
+At that time, out of 92 sections only 52 were notified.
 All the other provisions were effective on and from 1 May 2017.

 The Real Estate (Regulation and Development) Act, 2016 under Section 84 envisions that within a period of six months from its commencement date, State Governments will set the rules to carry out the provisions associated with the Act.

 RERA was established to enhance accountability and transparency with respect to housing transactions and real estate.
 Here are the salient features of this Act:

 RERA has a number of benefits for the buyer, the promoter, and the real estate agent.
 These include:

 After the Real Estate (Regulation and Development) Act, 2016 enforcement, registration of sale deed of a project unit cannot be done in the office of the sub-registrar without obtaining Occupancy Certificates or Completion Certificates.
 At present, unit registrations are taking place without checking.
 It is occurring without obtaining Occupancy Certificates or Completion Certificates.
 No one is bothered about the legal consequences.
 The Department of Stamps & Registrations know about the RERA Act implications but they have not taken necessary steps to stop the unlawful sale deed registrations of such properties.
 Below are the few impacts: